Mon-Fri 9-5pm 1800 845 009

 If after that you are feeling you need further support, you can move on to one, a few, or all the following options:

-CHECK-IN is not a counselling program; it is aimed at assisting you to use your lived experience to understand what works for you and how to do more of that.
+CHECK-IN is not a counseling program; it is aimed at assisting you to use your lived experience to understand what works for you and how to do more of that.
 Our Peer Support Workers will work from a strengths-based approach to help you develop your own strategies to navigate your distress or anxiety.

 If you need additional support after working with the CHECK-IN program, we can assist you to find the best fit through external services.For emergency and crisis services, please call triple zero (000).